 Significant scale and diversity.
 We are the owner and operator of a large and diverse portfolio of contracted electric generation and thermal infrastructure assets.
-Our 1,324 net MW contracted generation portfolio, consisting of eleven assets and two distributed solar generation portfolios, benefits from significant diversification in terms of technology, fuel type, counterparty and geography.
+Our 1,154 net MW contracted generation portfolio, consisting of eleven assets (two of which are in advanced stages of construction) and two distributed solar generation portfolios, benefits from significant diversification in terms of technology, fuel type, counterparty and geography.
 Our thermal business consists of eight Energy Centers and has over 550 steam and chilled water customers.
-We expect that our conventional and, renewable generation and thermal infrastructure assets will contribute 42%, 42% and 16%, respectively, of cash available for distribution for the twelve month period ending June 30, 2015.
+We expect that our conventional and, renewable generation and thermal infrastructure assets will contribute 40%, 45% and 15%, respectively, of cash available for distribution for the twelve month period ending June 30, 2015.
 We believe our scale and access to best practices across our fleet improves our business development opportunities through enhanced industry relationships, reputation and understanding of regional power market dynamics.
 Furthermore, our diversification reduces our operating risk profile and our reliance on any single market.